 Whether you are a lighting geek like me, you're a beginner wanting to learn a little bit more about lighting, or you just want to have fun getting creative with your photography, shadow photography is easy to try.

-It's one of the projects I like to give my young photography students, as part of the Inspire Kids Project.
-It's to create intriguing shadow pictures.
 Here are a few examples of their images, that interestingly enough, all involve people within the photos.

 One of the easiest ways you can make a simple photo involving shadows is to find a sidewalk or a parking lot on a sunny day.
 You can use any object, including yourself, and see what kind of shadows you can form.
 All of these 3 student photographers decided to make the shadow the most important part of the image.

-I've shot quite a few shadows, but I didn't want to hog by showing all of my photos first.
+I've shot quite a few shadows, but I didn't want to hog the article by showing all of my photos first.
 To get some shadow photography ideas, check out these examples provided by other photographers.
 Then we'll jump into a few of my photos and the specific tips on shadow photography.

 This photograph called "State Fair Shadow Walkers" was taken by photographer Don3rdSE.